-- Include customer stories or testimonials.
-Quotes will go a long way. - Include accolades or press mentions that are relevant. - Display LOIs (Letters of Intent).
+- Demonstrate that you have already checked off some items on your "to-do list" to convince investors that you can continue to do so. - Show how loved you are by your customers (if you're already in the market).
+Include: - o Customer stories or testimonials.
+Quotes will go a long way. - o Accolades or press mentions that are relevant. - Display LOIs (Letters of Intent).
 They demonstrate a more realistic version of potential traction.
+Click here to learn more about non-binding letters of intent.

-- Do not over-dramatize your traction. - o Examples from Coding VC: - "We recently launched and are on track for a million dollars in revenue this year." - The investor will assume you made \$20k last week thanks to your pre-launch press push, then multiplied that number by 52 weeks. - "Our consumer app's user base has been doubling weekly for the last two months." - The investor will assume that in week 1, the only users were the founders.
-Now in week 8 you have 400 users. - Investors see through these examples because they are commonly used.
+- Do not over-dramatize your traction. - o Examples of over-dramatizing your traction: - "We recently launched and are on track for a million dollars in revenue this year." - The investor will assume you made \$20k last week thanks to your pre-launch press push, then multiplied that number by 52 weeks. - "Our consumer app's user base has been doubling weekly for the last two months." - The investor will assume that in week 1, the only users were the founders.
+Now in week 8 you have 400 users. - o Investors see through these examples because they are commonly used.